gutenbergtools/gutenbergsite/site/about/background/50years.md

 Everyone should have free, unlimited access to the world's literature.
 Whenever they want, with a variety of formatting and delivery choices.
 "Literature," said Hart, "should be as free as the air we breathe."

-On the occasion of the 50th birthday of Michael Hart's invention, Project Gutenberg remains vibrant and relevant.
+On the occasion of the 50th anniversary of Michael Hart's invention, Project Gutenberg remains vibrant and relevant.
 The efforts of thousands of volunteers have created a library of literature, reference and more, with over 60 languages and dialects.

 Project Gutenberg celebrates 50 years of eBooks, and of continuously improving methods for creating and distributing them.
 The enduring gift of literary works to the people of the world is the outcome of the spirit of innovation and devotion to the common good.